 Much to everyone’s delight, we had a luxurious sleep in until 8 am this morning!
-Not because there wasn’t a lot to do today but because Ben had saved up our time zone change just for this purpose.
-Though none of us had to get up for a 4-hour watch in the middle of the night, the rolliness of the anchorage made it feel distinctly like we were still underway.
-As the rain filled squalls of yesterday continued, Robert served breakfast down below in the salon.
+Not because there wasn’t a lot to do today, but because Ben had saved up our time zone change just for this purpose.
+Though none of us had to get up for a 4-hour watch in the middle of the night, the rolliness of the anchorage made it feel distinct like we were still underway.
+As the rain-filled squalls of yesterday continued, Robert served breakfast down below in the salon.

 All the while, our chefs prepared a hot lunch of chicken parm.
 Unfortunately, another squall blew in just as we sat down for lunch.
 I was a bit late to come up and found myself eating breaded chicken soup and soggy broccoli.
 Soon only those already in their swimsuits or from the Pacific Northwest were left on deck as the others cowered below.
 Eventually, we coaxed them back on deck for clean up and were finally able to dingy to land.
 Everyone split up into small groups.
 Some talked a local into letting them ride his horse.
 Others found an outdoor gym.
 Ice creams were eaten.
 Sleeves of Oreos were bought.